griggi/openwrt-fair-bandwidth-distributor/README.md

 Create an issue with the way you intend to solve (or if you have any problem).
 One of us will respond to it ASAP.

+1. You may start by looking into tc code & see how it is doing the traffic shaping.
+Feel free to send over your proposal through github issue if you think tc code can be modified.

+2. You may also look into wifidog code.
+It just provides a captive portal & has no bandwidth monitoring/control as such.
+But if you think, it could be built, send over your proposal.

+3. Once you have some idea - start setting up Openwrt & SDK.
+Clone your package of choice inside package directory of the SDK, modify the source, build it by running `make package/<your package>/compile V=99`, find the ipk in bin/ directory, copy in Openwrt & run `opkg install <your ipk>` to install the new module.

 You could go ahead, fork this repo & send pull request when done.